By Rajesh Kumar Singh

 Carriers are enjoying the strongest travel demand since the start of the COVID-19 pandemic, boosted by reopening of closed borders, a strong U.S. dollar and rising corporate travel.

 While recession fears have sparked concerns about consumer spending, airline executives say travel demand is not likely to wane any time soon.

-They also point to staffing and aircraft shortages across the industry, which are expected to persist and limit capacity growth, underpinning the pricing power carriers are currently enjoying.
+They also point to staffing and aircraft shortages across the industry, which are expected to persist and limit capacity growth, underpinning pricing power carriers currently enjoy.

 “The supply-demand dynamics are different than they’ve ever been in my career,” United Chief Executive Scott Kirby said on a call to discuss fourth-quarter results released on Tuesday.

 “I realize there’s a lot of investor skepticism on that, but every data point keeps demonstrating it over and over again.”

 United forecast at least a quadrupling in profit for 2023, while Delta expects to nearly double its full-year earnings.